ItzYourUnknown/Melodic-/README.md

 # What does it store?

-Server IDs for server data (prefixes, settings).
+Server IDs for server data (prefixes, automod settings).

-User IDs to keep a record of afk
+User IDs to keep a record of whitelisted users.

 Our bot only gathers personally identifiable data through commands run using the bot.
 This information helps us provide a better user experience for all Melodic™'s users.